afsinlogoglu/playable-factory-case/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support
+## Support

 If you encounter any issues or have questions, please:
-1. Check the existing issues
+1. Check the existing issues in the repository
 2. Create a new issue with detailed description
 3. Contact the development team

-## 🔄 Version History
+## Version History

 - **v1.0.0**: Initial release with basic e-commerce functionality
   - User authentication and authorization
   - Product and category management
   - Shopping cart and order processing
   - Admin dashboard
   - Responsive design
+  - Review system
+  - File upload functionality